Sollimann/bonsai/README.md

 ### How to use a Behavior tree?

-An AI behavior tree is a very generic way of organizing interactive logic.
-It has built-in semantics for processes that signals `Running`, `Success` or `Failure`.
+A Behavior Tree forms a tree structure where each node represents a process.
+When the process terminates, it signals `Success` or `Failure`.
+This can then be used by the parent node to select the next process.
+A signal `Running` is used to tell the process is not done yet.

 For example, if you have a state `A` and a state `B`: